Request Innocent Spouse Relief: Filing IRS Form 8857 & Letters

 - Equitable Relief Requirements

-Once you have completed the above you should send your documents to the following location:
+Once you have completed everything, send your documents to the following locations.

 PO BOX 120053